 Resource Pools

 You can create Resource Pools for any resource in your system that can be quantified, such as percentage of CPU utilization, megabytes of storage, or a database with a limit on the number of concurrent logins.
-After you have assigned the specific number of resources to your job definition which allows your job to execute (see Prerequisites), Control-M verifies that there are enough resources in the pool and allocates this number to the job.
+After you have assigned the specific number of resources to your job definition that allows your job to execute (see Prerequisites), Control-M verifies that there are enough resources in the pool and allocates this number to the job.
 These resources are not available for use by other jobs until this job finishes executing.

 A database can handle a maximum of 100 concurrent logins.